Global Gambling Industry in Recent Years

 The largest market for online gambling is Europe, but this probably won’t come as a surprise to anyone.
 Across the globe during 2015 the EU market made up 47.6% of the €34.6 billion of online gaming gross win (stakes minus winnings) generated.
 While the success of online gambling in Europe is pretty well known, what’s helping the continent be seen as the leader in gambling is its level of innovation, especially through the growth of successful casino platforms.

-However, considering the EU’s fragmented nature in 2017, questions are being raised about how economic protectionism will impact gambling in Europe during 2018 and beyond.
+However, considering the somewhat fragile nature of EU politics since Brexit, questions are being raised about how economic protectionism will impact gambling in Europe in years to come.